Hershey's Commitment to Human Rights

 - Our membership in Ceres and active engagement with peers and the investor community on fundamental ESG issues including human rights

 Our Global Sustainability Team manages human rights at Hershey.
-This includes senior leaders from across the business and is led by the Senior Director of Global Sustainability.
+This includes senior leaders (Board and senior management) from across the business and is led by the Senior Director of Global Sustainability.
+The day to day management of human rights is overseen by our global head of Human Rights and the implementation of human rights in our value chain is overseen by our global Director for Responsible Sourcing.
 All sustainability efforts, including human rights, are directly overseen by the Sustainability Steering Committee, which is comprised of Vice Presidents from across all major business functions.
 Ultimate oversight for human rights falls within our Board of Directors and our Executive Committee (which includes our CEO and the CEO’s direct reports) who are briefed on an annual and bi-annual basis, respectively.